phax/peppol-commons/README.md

 **Using the JVM system properties (deprecated)**

+This property is deprecated as of v8.7.2 and will be removed in v9.

 Since v5.2.2 the method `SMPClient.setUseProxySystemProperties (true)` can be used to enable the usage of the default system properties for HTTP connections (see the section on the configuration file for details).
 Since v5.2.4 the configuration file property `http.useSystemProperties` can be used to achieve the same without code changes.
 By enabling the usage of the system properties, the manually set proxy is ignored; if a proxy is manually set after this setting, it disables the usage of the system properties again.
 Note: this of course works for both SMP and BDXR client.

-This property is deprecated as version 8.7.2 and will be removed in v9.

 Supported system properties are (based on Apache HTTPClient):
   * `ssl.TrustManagerFactory.algorithm`